qdcmedia123/fbi-wanted-ws/README.md

   return item.office === ’miami’
 }).slice(skip, limit);

-Existing api does not provide complete data  https://www.fbi.gov/wanted/api
+Existing api does not provide complete data  https://www.fbi.gov/wanted/api, If I have api where I can get 967 items at once then It would be more effective, extendable, functional, consume less resource.

 I can still implement the cache system in current scenario but It will take time and moreover it will not be more efficient, reusable, can not handle different user query and for large data we will have to store large number of query in cached data.